Taylor Dayne

-Taylor Dayne (born Leslie Wunderman; March 7, 1962) is an American singer, songwriter, and actress.
-She rose to fame in 1987 after her debut single "Tell It to My Heart".
-Dayne achieved six additional U.S. top-10 singles, including "Love Will Lead You Back", "With Every Beat of My Heart", "Prove Your Love", and "I'll Always Love You".
+Taylor Dayne (born Leslie Wunderman; March 7, 1962) is an American singer who rose to fame after her first two albums (Tell It to My Heart and Can't Fight Fate) were both certified 2× Platinum by the Recording Industry Association of America (RIAA).
+Dayne achieved seven US Top 10 singles, including "Tell It to My Heart", "Prove Your Love", "I'll Always Love You", "Don't Rush Me", "With Every Beat of My Heart", "Love Will Lead You Back", and "I'll Be Your Shelter".
+Dayne also scored the US Top 20 hits "Heart of Stone" and "Can't Get Enough of Your Love".
+In the United States, she achieved three gold singles and has sold over 75 million albums and singles worldwide.
+Dayne has received two Grammy Award nominations, an American Music Award and multiple New York Music Awards.
+She has also been ranked by both Rolling Stone and Billboard on their lists of the most successful dance artists of all time.

-Dayne has received two Grammy Award nominations, and has won an American Music Award, and multiple New York Music Awards.
-She has also received New York Hall of Fame honors and was ranked number 18 on Rolling Stones list of the best female dance artists of all time.
-In December 2016, Billboard magazine ranked her the 28th most successful dance artist of all time.
+Life and career

-Singing and acting career
+Early life

-Early success
+Dayne, whose birth name is Leslie Wunderman, was born in Manhattan, New York City, and lived briefly in another borough, The Bronx, until her family moved to Long Island when she was two years old.
+She began singing professionally after graduating from high school in Baldwin, Nassau County, New York, performing in little-known rock bands such as Felony and Next.
+She began singing solo after finishing college and, under the name "Les Lee", recorded two dance singles, "I'm The One You Want" (1985) and "Tell Me Can You Love Me" (1986), which were released on the New York independent label Mega Bolt.

-Taylor Dayne, whose birth name is Leslie Wunderman, was born in Manhattan, New York City, New York, United States, and lived briefly in another borough, The Bronx, until her family moved to Long Island when she was two years old.
-She began singing professionally after graduating from high school in Baldwin, Nassau County, New York, singing in little-known rock bands such as Felony and Next.
-She began singing solo after finishing college and, under the name Les Lee, recorded two dance singles, "I'm The One You Want" (1985) and "Tell Me Can You Love Me" (1986), which were released on New York indie label Mega Bolt.
+Success

-Signed to Arista Records as Taylor Dayne, her first song to crack the top ten was the dance-pop hit "Tell It to My Heart" in late 1987.
-The song was an instant smash worldwide, peaking in the top five of most major markets worldwide, and reaching number one in many countries, including West Germany.
-Six more U.S. top-ten hits followed, including "Prove Your Love", "I'll Always Love You", "Don't Rush Me", "With Every Beat of My Heart", "Love Will Lead You Back" and "I'll Be Your Shelter".
-These were followed by the No. 12 hit "Heart of Stone".
+Signed to Arista Records under the stage name "Taylor Dayne", her first song to crack the US Top 10 (No. 7) was the dance-pop hit "Tell It to My Heart" which was released on July 24, 1987.
+The song (written by songwriter Seth Swirsky) reached Dayne when she contacted Chappell Music and asked to be sent some demos which had been overlooked, although the song had been recorded in early 1987 by Louisa Florio for a self-titled Canadian album release.
+Dayne recalled feeling an immediate affinity with the song: "I thought there was something about the hook – it's a happy hook."
+The track was recorded at Cove City Sound Studios in Glen Cove, Long Island.
+Dayne's father loaned her $6,000 to create the demo.